peteryxu/aqd-cli-workshop/workshop/02-getting-started.md

 ```

-You will notice that we can find out how much context we are using up for any files we have added by running the "/context show" command.
+You can find out how much context specific files are taking up by running the **"/context show"** command.

 In the following output I ran this command on a project where I have several files that are automatically added to the context (as they are in the rules directory of the project).
 You can see how this uses up tokens against the limit.

 ```